agulseren19/personalizedhumourgeneration/evaluation/COMPLETE_METRICS_IMPLEMENTATION_GUIDE.md

 - **Literature formulas** from peer-reviewed research
 - **Machine learning** techniques (embeddings, clustering)
 - **Information theory** principles
+- **NEW: F1 Score** for balanced humor quality assessment
+- **NEW: PaCS Score** for personalized humor evaluation

-The system provides **academically rigorous, statistically valid, and production-ready** humor evaluation for your thesis work.
+The system provides **academically rigorous, statistically valid, and production-ready** humor evaluation for your thesis work, now including both **F1 Score** for comprehensive humor quality assessment and **PaCS Score** for personalization research.